 Colorful animations, like the one in the GIF below, can bring the otherwise invisible concepts to life by providing a representation of the chemical reactions at a molecular level.
 This allows students to attach what they learn to a mental picture and develop a more authentic understanding of the otherwise abstract processes.

 A colorful animation of the complexes of the electron transport chain from Labster’s virtual laboratory on cellular respiration.

 4. Make it stick with word-play

-These five memory aids below can help your students save time and clear up areas of confusion, or even better, encourage them to make their own.
+The following five memory aids can help your students save time and clear up areas of confusion, or even better, encourage them to make their own.
 In general, the more ridiculous the memory aid, the more likely it is that you won’t forget them when you really need it!

 - To remember the different substrates in the Kreb’s cycle, you can remember this mnemonic: Citrate (Citrate), Is (Isocitrate), Krebs’ (Alpha-ketoglutarate), Starting (Succinyl-CoA), Substrate (Succinate), For (Fumarate), Making (Malate), Oxaloacetate (Oxaloacetate)

 - To remember the difference between oxidation and reduction in chemical mechanisms, use the phrase LEO the lion says GER, which stands for Loss of Electrons is Oxidation.
 Gain of Electrons is Reduction